 What does it cost?

 An NFA gun trust to protect your items costs $200 for the Basic, $350 for the Advanced and $550 for the Premium.
 The Advanced trust fits most people’s immediate needs and will serve as an exceptional means of protecting and possessing your NFA items.
 Not only does this $350 trust get you a legal trust, but you will also have plenty of time to speak with your Utah gun trust lawyer, Michael Steck, about the intricacies of owning NFA items in a trust.
 Michael will not only advise you on owning the NFA items in trust, but also help you understand the legal issues surrounding NFA items.
-Michael is also an NFA firearm manufacturer and can get you whatever suppressor/full auto you are after.
-Check out some of the NFA firearms his business manufacturers at JoeFirearms.com.
-Lastly, Michael will prepare you paperwork for you when you decide to purchase your NFA item.
+Michael was also an NFA firearm manufacturer and can direct you with whatever suppressor/full auto you are after.
+Check out some of the NFA firearms his previous business manufacturers at JoeFirearms.com.
 Please take a look at the feature comparison here:

 |Long-term NFA ownership||*||*||*|